What Team Building Activities for Employees Actually Boost Engagement?

 Add Employee-Led Activities (Week 2)

 MondayPost a simple form: 'Want to start a group activity?
 Tell us what it is — we'll give you a channel and $10/person/month.'
-That's it.
-No committee, no approval process, no 6-slide deck.
-Let employees propose running clubs, board game lunches, cooking swaps, whatever.
-Your job is to say yes and get out of the way.
-This targets Autonomy — the most underserved engagement driver in most companies.
+No committee, no approval deck.
+Employees propose running clubs, board game lunches, cooking swaps, trivia nights — whatever they'd genuinely enjoy.
+Your job is to say yes and stay out of the way.
+This targets Autonomy, the most underserved engagement driver.

 Want to start a group activity at work?
 Here's the deal: you pick the activity, you run it, we support it.
 What we provide: - A dedicated Slack channel - $10/person/month budget - Calendar slot if you need one What you provide: - The idea and the energy Ideas people have done before: running club, book club, board game lunch, photography walks, cooking swap.
 Interested?
 Reply with your activity idea.
 We'll have you set up by end of week.